 \textbf{Neural-Network}.
 Our proposed randomized embedding-based quantization schemes can be extended beyond linear regression models, to other general settings where no prior distributional information about the model weights is known.
-To show this, in Fig. \ref{fig:TwoLayerNN_FuelEfficiency}, we train a $2$-layer densely connected neural network with scalar output for non-linear regression to predict the fuel efficiency of cars from parameters like \textit{horsepower, weight}, etc for the \textit{auto\_mpg} dataset from UCI Machine Learning repository \cite{Dua:2019}.
-The hidden layer consists of $32$ neurons.
+To show this, in Fig. \ref{fig:TwoLayerNN_FuelEfficiency}, we train a $2$-layer densely connected ReLU neural network ($32$ neurons) with scalar output for non-linear regression to predict the fuel efficiency of cars from parameters like \textit{horsepower, weight}, etc for the \textit{auto\_mpg} dataset from UCI Machine Learning repository \cite{Dua:2019}.
 We do layer-wise quantization and treat the weights and biases of each layer separately.
-To quantize the model parameters, we first vectorize the weight matrix of any specific layer, and then use \textbf{NDQ}.
-Since the total number of parameters is not necessarily a power of $2$, in order to be able to construct Hadamard matrices, we cluster the weight vector into sub-vectors, each of which is a largest possible power of $2$.
-We do this by computing the base-$2$ representation of the total number of parameters. \textbf{NDQ} can be seen to perform better than the na\"ive uniform scalar quantization strategy.
+To quantize the model parameters, we first vectorize the weight matrix of any specific layer, and then use randomized Hadamard-based \textbf{NDQ}.
+Since the total number of parameters is not necessarily a power of $2$, in order to be able to construct Hadamard matrices, we cluster the weight vector into sub-vectors, each of which is a largest possible power of $2$. \textbf{NDQ} can be seen to perform better than the na\"ive uniform scalar quantization strategy.
 The upper bound for this neural network setting is analytically obtained in App. \ref{app:NN_analysis}.

 \textbf{Comparison between \textit{Na\"ive} vs. \textit{Hadamard} quantizers}.
 While \textbf{NDQ} requires $O(d \log d)$ complexity compared to $O(d)$ of the na\"ive strategy, the additional $\log(\cdot)$ factor in the runtime for \textbf{NDQ} is not prohibitively large, especially when there are other slower steps in a larger task pipeline, eg. when models need to be transmitted from one device to another over bandwidth-constrained communication links.
 Here, quantization error is more of a concern than encoding/decoding complexity.
 In Figs. \ref{fig:error_vs_dim} and \ref{fig:time_vs_dim}, we compare the quantization error and elapsed system time, respectively, with increasing dimension.
 We use \textit{Python SymPy} \cite{sympy_citation} to compute the fast Walsh-Hadamard transform.